antwanvdm/php-oop-music-collection/README.md

   to the correct settings.
 - Run `composer install` in the root folder to install dependencies and generate the autoloader.
 - You can test the php unit test by running `composer run test`.
-The results can be found in the `app/logs` folder.
+You can check the `composer.json` for more scripts for `phpstan` and `php-cs-fixer`.
 - Any error in your application will be written to the `app/logs/error.log` file.
-- On some pages (the add pages) you will be required to login.
+- On some pages (album & artist forms) you will be required to login.
 The database export includes a `test@test.com` user with the password `test`.
 - If you just want to start the server with basic PHP, you can run `php -S localhost:8888 server.php` in the public folder.
 This way, you don't need an apache or nginx server to try out this application.